20 Ways to Use Cold Pressed Virgin Coconut Oil

 coconut oil Improve Hair Lustre

 Enriched with vitamins E and K, lauric acid, and minerals, coconut oil helps people with Pitta dosha.
 Besides this, antimicrobial properties and antioxidants present in cold pressed coconut oil support hair growth.
+These properties explain the long-standing use of coconut oil for hair to improve shine and manageability.
 When mixed with other herbs like kalonji, curry leaves or hibiscus, it enhances the hair lustre and growth.

 How to Improve Hair Lustre with Coconut Oil?